 Next, think about the brand experience customers will have when they encounter your brand, what is the lasting impression you want to imprint upon them.
 Do the touch points you’ve identified do this well enough?

 For example, if you work for a challenger brand, are you being distinct enough to stand apart from your competitors?
 Are you separated by more than a logo or colour scheme?
 What makes your brand and the experiences you deliver different and more appealing than the category leaders?
+If you’re a freelancer, get these differentiators into your personal brand statement.

 Positive brand experiences foster deeper connections with your audience and ultimately deliver results for your business.
 A negative brand experience can be the difference between winning and losing a customer.